coodoo-workhorse/workhorse/README.md

     @Override
     public void onFailed(Long executionId) {

-        log.info("The execution " + executionId + " of the worker ExampleWorker throws an exception");
+        log.info("The execution " + executionId + " of the worker `ExampleWorker` throws an exception");
         // Do some stuff
     }
 }
 ```
-If an execution of the Worker `ExampleWorker` throws an exception, the function `onFailed(Long executionId)` will automatically be called by Workhorse.
+If an execution of the Worker `ExampleWorker` throws an exception, the function `onFailed(Long executionId)` is automatically called by Workhorse.
 ## Configuration

 _TODO_